Assigned Problems:

 Look at the phase diagram of CO2 in Figure 10.29 and tell what phases are present under the following conditions:

 Now, it is just a simple matter of reading the diagram for each set of conditions given.
-We give the answers now (it should be simple to just find the appropriate point for T and P and then to draw the conclusion):
+We give the answers now (it should be simple to just find the appropriate point for T and P and then to draw the conclusion): (a) gasThat's all there is to it!

 (b) liquid